Academy Professor Emeritus

 - Systematic Musicology

 I would like to understand why music is so enjoyable.
 Why precisely do people fall in love with music?
 What makes sounds appealing (and unappealing)?
 Why do listeners have different musical tastes?
 How does culture shape our musical experience?

 My work on expectation is chronicled in the book Sweet Anticipation: Music and the Psychology of Expectation (2006) MIT Press which received the Wallace Berry Book Award.
 Supplementary materials related to the book (including sound examples) are available online.
 My work on the perceptual foundations of melody and voice-leading is described in my book Voice Leading: The Science Behind a Musical Art (2016), also published by MIT Press.
 An early summary of this work received the Outstanding Publication Award from the Society for Music Theory.
 My current research focuses on music and emotion.
-In particular, our lab has done work on what the 18th-century philosopher Edmund Burke called the “sublime” emotions: music-induced weeping, frisson (shivers), awe, and laughter.
+In particular, our lab has conducted a number of research studies on what the 18th-century philosopher Edmund Burke called the “sublime” emotions: music-induced weeping, frisson (shivers), awe, and laughter.

 In general, our approach to music research combines music analytic, behavioral, physiological, computational, and anthropological methods.

 Whenever possible, we emphasize cross-cultural comparisons in pursuing our research.
 Over the past decade I have carried out fieldwork in Micronesia, where I have been collecting empirical data related to globalization.
 My research has involved the analysis of Native American, Chinese, Japanese, Hasidic, Balinese, Korean, and sub-Saharan African musics.
 Recently, with my collaborators, we completed a study examining over 10,000 melodies from 83 cultures.
 I also study Western music, with a special emphasis on the music of J.S.
 Bach.

-A component of my work has involved developing computer software for music scholarship.
+A major component of our work has involved computational musicology, especially digital corpus studies.
 I designed and programmed the original Humdrum Toolkit which is a software app explicitly for music research.
 The Toolkit has undergone considerable expansion and development by Dr. Craig Sapp at the Packard Humanities Institute and Stanford University.
 (I am no longer involved in software development or maintenance; please contact the Humdrum Users Group [**HUG] if you are seeking assistance.)